Resource: aws_lb#

 The following arguments are supported:

-• Valid values: application, network
+- Valid values:

-• Value length: From 1 to 32 symbols
+name- (Optional) The name of the load balancer.- Value length: From 1 to 32 symbols

-• Constraints:
+- Constraints:

-• The value must start and end with a Latin letter or number
+-) - The value must start and end with a Latin letter or number

-• name_prefix - (Optional) Creates a unique name beginning with the specified prefix.
+name_prefix- (Optional) Creates a unique name beginning with the specified prefix.- Value length: From 1 to 6 symbols

-• Constraints:
+- Constraints:

 -> Note If name and name_prefix are not specified, Terraform will autogenerate a name with the prefix tf-lb.

-• Constraints: subnet_mapping is required if the subnets argument is not specified
+subnet_mappingis required if thesubnetsargument is not specified

-• All subnets must be from different availability zones
+subnetsargument is required ifsubnet_mappingis not specified - All subnets must be from different availability zones

 ~> Note You can only add new subnets to the subnets or subnet_mapping list, subnets cannot be removed.

-• tags - (Optional, Editable) Map of tags to assign to the load balancer.
-If a provider default_tags configuration block is used, tags with matching keys will overwrite those defined at the provider level.
+tags- (Optional, Editable) Map of tags to assign to the load balancer.
+If a providerdefault_tagsconfiguration block is used, tags with matching keys will overwrite those defined at the provider level.

 subnet_mapping#